spurin/kubernetes-v1.0-lab/tutorial.md

 kubectl get nodes
 ```

 Run the kubelet in the background as root and follow the logs, you're looking for a message similar to "Successfully registered node ubuntu", press `Ctrl-C` when you're ready, this will continue to run in background.
-This will register this node with the api-server -
+This will register this node with the api-server.
+Click "Reject" when you get a popup with the title "Authorize Cloud Shell" this is not required, kubelet is checking if the node is running on a cloud provider vm.  -

 ```bash
 sudo bash -c 'kubelet --api-servers=http://localhost:8080 &> /var/log/kubelet.log &'; tail -f /var/log/kubelet.log